PlanTL-GOB-ES/lm-biomedical-clinical-es/README.md

 | ICTUSnet     | 0.8727 | **0.8756**   | 0.8716       | 0.8498 | 0.8509 | 0.8631 | 0.8521 | 0.8677 |

 ## NER usage example ⚗️
-The following example, show how to use the PharmaCoNER fine-tuned NER model for inference:
+The following example, show how to predict entities the [bsc-bio-ehr-es](https://huggingface.co/PlanTL-GOB-ES/bsc-bio-ehr-es) model fine-tuned on the PharmaCoNER dataset:

 ```python